 The Human Rights Internship Program offers University of Chicago students the opportunity to learn the skills and understand the challenges inherent in putting human rights into practice.
 The internship program is unique in its flexibility, awarding grants that afford all interns the freedom to explore their interests, whether thematic or regional in focus.
-The program places more than thirty students each summer with nongovernmental organizations, governmental agencies, and international human rights bodies around the w orld.
+The program places more than thirty students each summer with nongovernmental organizations, governmental agencies, and international human rights bodies around the world.
 The application deadline is in Autumn Quarter.
-More information is available on the program Web site.
+More information is available on the program Web site at humanrights.uchicago.edu.